You are currently viewing Visiting Sligo: The Ultimate Road Trip Through Yeats Country

 The caves overlook the village of Keash, not far from the town of Ballymote.

-If you want to explore this area on your own, you can park your car at the bottom and then make your way up to the caves, some of which are pretty deep.
+If you want to explore this area, you can park your car at the bottom and then make your way up to the caves via a steep uphill walk.
 Be sure to wear the proper footwear.

 The views from the Caves of Kesh.
 Photo: Eddie Lee for SligoWalks.ie